asyml/forte/README.md

 pipeline.add(NLTKPOSTagger())
 ```

-Here we have successfully created a pipline with a few components:
+Here we have successfully created a pipeline with a few components:
 * a `TerminalReader` that reads data from terminal
 * a `SpacyProcessor` that calls SpaCy to split the sentences and create tokenization
 * and finally the brand new `NLTKPOSTagger` we just implemented,